swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 ## Motivation

 Good practices guide us to separate public and internal services to avoid having external clients rely on internal details.
-Swift already offers access levels with their respective keywords applicable to declarations and enforcement during type-checking, but there is currently no equivalent official feature for dependencies.
+Swift already offers access levels with their respective modifiers to declarations and enforcement during type-checking, but there is currently no equivalent official feature for dependencies.

 Each dependency may have a different intent;